Limacia annulata

 Limacia annulata, is a sea slug, a species of dorid nudibranch.
 It is a marine gastropod mollusc in the family Polyceridae.

 Description

+Limacia annulata has small appendages, a whiteish body color with red or yellow markings, tiny bumps along their mantle edges, and spicules on their skin.

 The length of the species attains 5.6 mm.

 Distribution

 Limacia annulata was described from Praia São Tiago, Bengo Province, 08°35′S 013°21′E, Angola.